ljl-covid/links/README.md

 * [Paper on demographics and intergenerational contact in Italy and South Korea](https://www.medrxiv.org/content/10.1101/2020.03.15.20036293v1.full.pdf) and their influence on COVID-19 epidemics
 * [Fighting COVID-19: the heterogeneous transmission thesis](http://www.math.cmu.edu/~wes/covid.html), arguing that vulnerable people should be isolated while younger people at low risk and fit to work should be allowed work and socialization to limit total deaths
 * [High Contagiousness and Rapid Spread of Severe Acute Respiratory Syndrome Coronavirus 2](https://wwwnc.cdc.gov/eid/article/26/7/20-0282_article?deliveryName=USCDC_333-DM25287), a modelling based on Chinese case data, predicting an R0 between 3.8 and 8.9, hence much higher than previously suggested 2.2–2.7
+* [Airborne transmission of SARS-CoV-2: the world should face the reality](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7151430/), an opinion paper, substantiated by references, claiming there is no reason to assume this virus isn't as airborne as SARS-CoV-1 proved to be

 ## Models